WhiteYet/WhiteYet.github.io/_posts/tech/2016-10-12-Setup-C++-CI-Environment-with-Bamboo-and-Conan.md

 | run-unit-tests.sh| Script to run unit tests.|
 | upload.sh| Script to upload generated files to Conan.|

+# End
+That's all for so far.
+This artical will be updated if any new progress.

   [1]: https://conan.io/
   [2]: https://www.dropbox.com/s/a2sn3ws945kr8ta/commit-CI.png?raw=1